 Methods and Deliverables

-I hold a master's degree in Applied Qualitative Research from the University of Copenhagen, in Copenhagen Denmark.
+I hold a master's degree in Applied Qualitative Research from the University of Copenhagen, in Copenhagen, Denmark.
 During my studies, I was trained to use hands-on, in-person, ethnographic research methods for "applied" (non-academic) purposes.
 Since 2011 I have used this training to conduct user research for companies like Squarespace and the National Football League, to help them improve their products and services.
 I have also conducted research and written reports for a diverse array of private clients including a member of the United States Congress.

-Here are some examples of how I've used my skills and experience to demonstrate the value of design research:
+Here are some examples of how I've used my skills and experience to demonstrate the value of qualitative research:

-- used insights gained through qualitative research to bridge the gap between customer service and product development at an already-successful website building platform
+- used qualitative-research insights to bridge the gap between customer service, design, and engineering teams at a successful website-building platform

-- demonstrated the value of in-person usability testing for a "simple, internal utility project" at a major sports company
+- demonstrated the value of in-person usability testing for an internal utility project at a major sports-media company

-- used diary study and contextual inquiry to confirm product/market fit for a service based on a sensitive personal issue
+- used diary study and contextual inquiry to confirm product/market fit for a service for mothers with nursing infants